apache/paimon/docs/content/concepts/primary-key-table/merge-engine.md

 `deduplicate` merge engine is the default merge engine.
 Paimon will only keep the latest record and throw away other records with the same primary keys.

 Specifically, if the latest record is a `DELETE` record, all records with the same primary keys will be deleted.
+You can config `ignore-delete` to ignore it.

 ## Partial Update